Sometimes our friends and family need help adopting healthier habits, but are too stubborn to change their ways.

-- Glucomannan – be careful with this soluble fiber powder as it expands up to 20 times its volume in water!
+- Glucomannan — Be careful with this soluble fiber powder, as it expands up to 50 times its volume in water (R)!
 Make sure to drink plenty of water and don’t add too much fiber powder.
-If you don’t feel like waiting for it to congeal, you can stick your drink of choice in the freezer and create a fibrous icy treat by adding some fruit.
+If you don’t feel like waiting for it to congeal, you can add it to some water and fruit then stick your drink of choice in the freezer to almost instantly create a delicious and fibrous icy treat.

-- Cellulose fiber – the most common undigestible plant powder, is tasteless.
-It’s more economical to eat vegetables for this fiber source.
+- Cellulose fiber — The most common undigestible plant powder.
+It’s tasteless, but it’s much more economical to eat vegetables for this fiber source.

-- Acacia fiber — This is a tasteless fiber that contains mostly soluble fiber and is very gentle on the digestive system, but harder on the wallet.
+- Acacia fiber — This is another tasteless fiber that contains mostly soluble fiber and is very gentle on the digestive system, but harder on the wallet.

-- Add some Ceylon cinnamon to the food — this also reduces their blood sugar after high carb meals by improving their insulin sensitivity.
-R
+- Add some Ceylon cinnamon to the food — This reduces their blood sugar after high carb meals by improving their insulin sensitivity.
+(R)

 - Cook with more spices.

-- Consider using low-salt alternatives if they have blood-pressure problems, or potassium-chloride, to replace their salt consumption and potentially improve their blood pressure, by giving them a good source of potassium. (disclaimer: this doesn’t taste exactly the same as regular salt)
+- Consider using low-salt alternatives if they have blood-pressure problems, or potassium-chloride, to replace their salt consumption and potentially improve their blood pressure, by giving them a good source of potassium.
+(Disclaimer: This doesn’t taste like regular salt)